coecms/cms-wiki/Wiki/resources/resources-conda-setup.md

 ```

 Some external programs are also linked into the scripts directory to modify their behaviour to take into account the containerised environments.
 For example `pbs_tmrsh`, if invoked when a conda environment is loaded, is modified to load the environment on the remote node before executing the command to be run.
 In time, `ssh` will also be modified to do this, however, this is significantly more complicated.
 There is a generic framework to add commands, remove OS packages and symlink `/apps` packages into the squashfs conda environments, determined by the contents of arrays in the `install_config.sh` file.

+## Known issues
+From time to time, the tests will fail with some package failing to import with `OSError` (without any other information on the type of error).
+If this occurs, wait a few minutes and rerun the tests from Github actions.
+I'm not sure what the cause is, but I suspect its a lustre synchronisation issue with large files.
+I have not been able to reproduce this issue consistently.